tammet/nlpsolver/README.md

 * A first-order logic reasoner solving the problem expressed in extended logic.
 * A subsystem for converting the proof given by the reasoner to English.

-Nlpsolver is developed with a goal to be a backbone of our research in combining machine learning and large language models with logic-based symbolic reasoning and using automated reasoner as an interface between natural language and external tools like database systems and scientific calculations.
-Nlpsolver itself does not contain or use large language models or nontrivial machine learning, except for the components used internally by Stanza.
+Nlpsolver is developed with a goal to be (a) a backbone of our research in combining machine learning and large language models with logic-based symbolic reasoning, (b) using automated reasoner as an interface between natural language and external tools like database systems and scientific calculations.
+The current version of nlpsolver does not contain or use large language models or nontrivial machine learning, except for the components used internally by Stanza.

 Installation